-Dallas Nursing Home Attorney
+Dallas Nursing Home Attorneys Helping Victims

 Should you find an elderly loved one under less than expected care in a nursing home in Dallas, Fort Worth or metro area, it is imperative that you seek legal counsel as soon as possible.
-Since the legal team at The Law Offices of W.T.
-Johnson has defended several cases of nursing home abuse in Dallas, your loved one will benefit from our legal representation and will enjoy the possibility of better care as soon as the verdict is read.
+Since the legal team at The Law Office of WT Johnson has defended several cases of nursing home abuse in Dallas, your loved one will benefit from our legal representation and will enjoy the possibility of better care as soon as the verdict is read.
 For a no-cost, comprehensive consultation, call (800) 738-4046.

 In Texas, there are many tort-reform laws and other rigid compensation regulations along with a strict statute of limitations that serve to prevent any Dallas nursing home abuse victim from filing an otherwise perfectly viable personal injury claim.
-The attorneys at The Law Offices of W.T.
-Johnson are experienced in handling the convoluted legal system that surrounds litigation against nursing homes in all of Texas.
+The attorneys at The Law Office of WT Johnson are experienced in handling the convoluted legal system that surrounds litigation against nursing homes in all of Texas.
 We can help you traverse the pitfalls and obstacles often encountered during the claims process so your elderly loved one can get the compensation s/he deserves.

 When Should You Decide to Intervene?